sillyfunnypedro/5310-normal-map/part1/README.md

 It is totally fine to provide your own school appropriate Textured 3D .obj files for this assignment.
 Some notes that may save you time debugging:

 - Make sure you push the model, texture(s), and material file to the repository.
+- add your models in your resource directory in a file of their own.  (look at the other models)
+- Issue a pull request so that i can review the model.
 - If you use blender3D to export your own .obj model, make sure to scale it to about the size of a unit cube in Blender3D.
 This will save you time from moving the camera around a lot.
 - Triangulate the faces within the blender3D (there is an option when you export)
 - Check your material file to make sure it is loading .ppm images which we know how to handle.
 Use a program like [GIMP](https://www.gimp.org/) to convert them to ASCII format .ppm images otherwise.